US OPEN ‘18: Serena Williams makes her return to New York

 Aces: Trying to win her first U.S. Open title since claiming a third in a row in 2014. ...
 Missed the tournament last year because she gave birth on Sept.
 1.

-Topspin: You’ve heard it here before and you’ll hear it again: Never count out Williams, no matter what her form appears to be entering a tournament.
+Topspin: Never count out Williams, no matter what her form appears to be entering a tournament.

 MARIA SHARAPOVA